 According to McKinsey, consumer sentiment and behavior reflects the uncertainty of COVID-19 and its impacts.
 Spending intent is different, loyalties are shifting, and many customers are looking for digital solutions for what used to be analog.
 This article will look at how CIOs and CTOs can offer personalized communications and solutions to keep loyal customers and capture others.

-For companies that had to switch to remote operations quickly, there may be an opportunity to come back to in-person work.
+For organizations that had to switch to remote operations quickly, there may be an opportunity to come back to in-person work.
 However, for many, there have been advantages found in remote work.
 This article looks at how CIOs and CTOs can facilitate flexibility between in-person and remote operations.

 CIOS and CTOS making changes and re-examining priorities do not need to do so all at once.
 Personal and organizational development can be a constant process with iterative changes and a growth mindset.
 Here we will look at how ‘not yet’ is a better approach than ‘not at all.’